htcondor/htcondor/docs/admin-manual/security.rst

         ALLOW_NEGOTIATOR = condor_pool@$(UID_DOMAIN)/negotiator.machine.name

  Example Using Pool Password for *condor\_startd* Advertisement
-    :index:`sample configuration using pool password for startd advertisement;security<single: sample configuration using pool password for startd advertisement;security>`
+    :index:`sample configuration using pool password for startd advertisement<single: sample configuration using pool password for startd advertisement; security>`

     One problem with the pool password method of authentication is that it involves a single, shared secret.
 This does not scale well with